Simply LaKita

 Jump to Recipe

-Close up front view of coffee cookies on white plate.
+Close up side view of stack of cookies on white plate.

-Close up side view of cookies stacked on top of each other on white plate.
+Close up view of stack of cookies on a plate.

-Four photos of process shots to make coffee cookies pin with text overlay.
+Four process photos to make cookies on pin with text overlay.

-Close up front view of coffee cookies on white plate.
+Close up side view of stack of cookies on white plate.

-Updated July 2025: Updated key ingredients, storage tips, and added tools and FAQs.
+Updated September 2025: Updated photos, ingredient notes, storage tips, and FAQs.
 It was originally posted in April 2020.

 Here's what readers have to say about this recipe: